jin-gizmo/docma/doc/user-guide/92-credits.md

 # Credits

+Thanks to MenaG for inspiring this idea in the first place.

-Thanks to MG, AB, and Art Dorokhov for inspiring and contributing to **docma**.
+Thanks to Alex Boul, and Art Dorokhov for contributing to **docma**.

 **Docma** is possible because of these amazing Python packages: